Saint Mungo: Namesake churches, schools and charities

 Saint Mungo founded a number of churches during his period as Archbishop of Strathclyde, of which Stobo Kirk is a notable example.
 At Townhead and Dennistoun in Glasgow, there is a modern Roman Catholic church and a traditional Scottish Episcopal Church respectively dedicated to the saint.

 St Mungo's Academy is a Roman Catholic, co-educational, comprehensive, secondary school located in Bridgeton, Glasgow.

+St Asaph / Llanelwy in North Wales is home to St Kentigern Hospice which offers palative and end of life care to the people of Denbighshire & parts of Flintshire and Conwy.
+Saint Kentigern, also known by his affectionate nickname Mungo (My Dear One) is believed to have founded the monastery in Llaenlwy (St Asaph) until his return to Scotland in 573AD.

 Another church established by the saint himself was St Kentigern's Church of Lanark, founded shortly before his death, and which now stands in ruins.
 Another church called St Kentigern's was built in the town in the late 19th century.
 It is still present but has been converted to housing and office space.

 In Kilmarnock, a Church of Scotland congregation is named St Kentigern's.

 St. Kentigern's Academy opened in Blackburn, West Lothian in September 1974.

 In Alloa, a chapel dedicated to St. Mungo is thought to have been erected during the fourteenth or fifteenth-century.
 The present Church of Scotland St. Mungo's Parish Church in Alloa was built in 1817.

 In Cumbernauld, there is St. Mungo's Parish Church in the centre of the New Town.

-In the Lake District village of Caldbeck there is a church and a well named after him.
-The Cumbrian parish churches at Crossthwaite in Keswick, Mungrisdale, Castle Sowerby, and Irthington are also dedicated to St Kentigern.
-There are two Cumbrian churches dedicated to St Mungo, one at Bromfield (also a well and castle) and one at Dearham.
+The Cumbrian village of Mungrisdale (literally 'valley of the loved pigs') is likely named after St Mungo, and has a church dedicated to him, though until 1600 it appears only to have been referred to as Grisedale.
+Also in Cumbria, the villages of Caldbeck and Bromfield both have churches and wells dedicated to Kentigern.
+Other Cumbrian churches dedicated to him include Castle Sowerby, Crosthwaite (near Keswick), Dearham and Irthington.